You finally got the meeting!

 Note the part about “often we get to.”
 If there’s anything specific you want to discuss later, add it in earlier.
 The power of suggestion works to guide the discussion without taking too heavy a hand in dictating the agenda.

-- Shift to Inquiry and Collaboration: Now you must create discussion and collaboration.
-Some examples questions to ask include:
+Now you must create discussion and collaboration.
+Some example questions to ask include:

 - Would this work here?